 What is fenugreek?

-Fenugreek (Trigonella foenum-graecum) is an annual plant that comes under the Fabaceae family and cultivated worldwide.
-Its seeds and leaves are having many traditional health benefits and medicinal uses.
-The leaves and seeds are commonly used in dishes and cuisines.
-Its seeds smell and taste like maple syrup.
+Fenugreek (Trigonella foenum-graecum) is an annual plant that comes under the Fabaceae family and is cultivated worldwide.
+Its seeds and leaves have many traditional health benefits and medicinal uses.
+The leaves and roots are commonly used in dishes and cuisines.
+Its origins smell and taste like maple syrup.
 The leaves are used as a vegetable in the Indian sub-continent.
 It is also associated with some side effects.

 10 impressive health benefits of fenugreek

-- Diabetes type 1&2: Fenugreek has been used for a long time as an alternative therapy to reduce the impact of sugar level in the body.
-In a study, conducted on the seeds, it has been shown that taking of fenugreek both at lunch as well as dinner time helps to reduce the level of sugar in the blood.
+- Diabetes type 1 and 2: Fenugreek has been used for a long time as an alternative therapy to reduce the impact of sugar levels in the body.
+In a study conducted on the seeds, it has been shown that taking fenugreek both at lunch and dinner time helps to reduce the level of sugar in the blood.

 - Breastfeeding mother: Mothers who are experiencing insufficient milk secretion, may take fenugreek seeds as research has confirmed that it might be a safe passage in comparison to modern medicine.
-Besides increasing breast milk production, it is also good for the weight of the baby.
+Besides increasing breast milk production, it is also good for the baby’s weight.

-- Boost testosterone levels: In research conducted recently wherein, it has been shown that eating of fenugreek supplement, helps to increase testosterone levels in the body.
-Thus, if you desire more sperm count, you should take it on a regular basis.
+- Boost testosterone levels: In recent research, it has been shown that eating fenugreek supplements helps to increase testosterone levels in the body.
+Thus, if you desire more sperm count, you should take it regularly.

 - Heartburn: It’s a natural antacid.
 The use of it helps to reduce the symptoms of heartburn.

-- Anti-inflammatory: Study conducted on rat and mice have shown that taking of fenugreek ensures a reduction in inflammation.
+- Anti-inflammatory: A study conducted on rats and mice has shown that taking fenugreek reduces inflammation.
 It helps to reduce the inflammation of boils, bronchitis, tuberculosis, chronic coughs, mouth ulcers, and cancer

-- Pain relief: There is a phytochemical called alkaloids are found in fenugreek, which blocks sensory receptors that allow the brain to perceive pain.
+- Pain relief: A phytochemical called alkaloids found in fenugreek, which blocks sensory receptors that allow the brain to perceive pain.

-- Reduces menstrual discomfort: It is good to relieve symptoms of menstrual discomforts.
-A study published in the Journal of Reproduction & Infertility wherein it has been found that fenugreek powder is helpful to ease during menstruation and menopause.
+- Reduces menstrual discomfort: It is good to relieve symptoms of menstrual pain.
+A study published in the Journal of Reproduction & Infertility it has been found that fenugreek powder is helpful to ease during menstruation and menopause.

 Fenugreek medicinal uses

-- Gastric problems: It is useful for digestive and gastric problems such as gastritis, stomach inflammation, loss of appetite, and stomach disorders.
+- Gastric problems: It is helpful for digestive and gastric issues such as gastritis, stomach inflammation, loss of appetite, and stomach disorders.
 In such a case, it should be taken orally.

-- Hardening of arteries: The use of fenugreek is helpful to overcome atherosclerosis, reducing high blood pressure and cholesterol.
+- Hardening of arteries: Using fenugreek helps overcome atherosclerosis and reduce high blood pressure and cholesterol.

-- Diabetes: Drinking its water in the morning is beneficial for diabetic patients.
+- Diabetes: Drinking water in the morning is beneficial for diabetic patients.

-- Painkiller: The warmly wrapped fenugreek when applied, is helpful to treat muscle pain, toes pain, wound, and leg ulcers.
+- Painkiller: The warmly wrapped fenugreek, when applied, is helpful to treat muscle pain, toe pain, wound, and leg ulcers.

 - Menopause & menstruation